College Planning: Federal v. Private Student Loans

 Federal Loans: Direct Subsidized and Unsubsidized Loans

-These loans are taken out by the student and don’t require a credit check.
-Additionally, Congress sets the interest rate for Direct Loans at a fixed rate each year so it will not change over the lifetime of your loan.
+These loans are taken out by the student and require no credit check.
+Congress sets the interest rate for Direct Loans at a fixed rate each year so it will not change over the lifetime of your loan.

 Direct Loans come in two forms: subsidized and unsubsidized.
-For a Subsidized Loan, the Department of Education pays the interest while you attend school at least half-time and during the six-month grace period after you leave school.
-As a result, upon leaving school, the balance on these loans will equal the principal—the amount you initially borrowed.
+For a Subsidized Loan, the Department of Education pays the interest while you attend school and take at least six credits per semester and during a six-month grace period after you leave school.
+Upon leaving school, the balance on these loans will equal the principal—the amount you initially borrowed.
 Once the grace period ends, interest will start to accrue.
 However, with Unsubsidized Loans, interest accrues as soon as the loan is disbursed.

-Since you don’t have to worry about interest for a considerable amount of time with a Direct Subsidized Loan, this is the preferred loan type for many borrowers.
-The Direct Unsubsidized Loan doesn’t require students to demonstrate financial need in order to qualify.
-In both cases, your school—using information from the FAFSA—will determine how much you can borrow.
+A Direct Subsidized Loan is the preferred loan type for many borrowers because it accrues no interest for a considerable amount of time.
+A Direct Unsubsidized Loan starts accruing interest right away, but it places no requirement on students to demonstrate financial need in order to qualify.
+In both cases, your school—using information from the Free Application for Federal Student Aid (FAFSA)—will determine how much you can borrow.

 Federal Loans: Parent PLUS Loans

-As the name indicates, parents or guardians take out this loan to pay for a dependent’s education.
+Parents or guardians take out this loan to pay for a dependent’s education.
 Borrowers need to complete a credit check to determine eligibility, and once approved, they’ll get a loan with a fixed interest rate.
 It’s worth noting that the interest rate on Parent PLUS loans is higher than that on Direct Loans.
-At the same time, the maximum amount one can borrow is higher than the Direct Loans maximum too: it’s the cost of attendance minus any other financial aid the student receives.
+The maximum amount one can borrow is higher than the Direct Loans maximum too: it’s the cost of attendance minus any other financial aid—including proceeds from other loans—the student receives.

 Private Loans

-This category has the most variety since loan terms are set by each lender.
+This category has the most variety because loan terms are set by each lender.
 Private student loans may come from a bank, credit union, state agency or even a college.
-These lenders typically require established credit, which means many traditional students will not be eligible independently and may require a cosigner.
+These lenders typically require established credit, which means many traditional students will be ineligible independently and will likely require a cosigner.
 In these cases, interest rates are generally determined by the creditworthiness of the applicant and can be either fixed or variable.

 Loan Repayment

 The type of loan you receive impacts when repayment begins, with federal loans offering the most flexibility.
-Students with Direct Loans aren’t expected to make payments while in school at least half-time.
-Once you leave school or drop below half-time status, you’ll have a six-month grace period before repayment begins.
+Students with Direct Loans aren’t expected to make payments while in school and take at least the six credits per semester required to be considered enrolled half-time.
+Once they leave school or drop below half-time status, they'll have a six-month grace period before repayment begins.

-With Parent PLUS Loans, this doesn’t happen automatically but borrowers can opt to delay repayment until the student leaves or enrolls less than half-time.
+With Parent PLUS Loans, borrowers can opt to delay repayment until the student leaves school or ceases to be enrolled at least half-time.
 Some private lenders may offer an option to delay repayment, but borrowers are typically required to make payments while in school.

-Ultimately, the biggest benefit to federal student loans is the protections offered by the Department of Education.
-These protections include programs to lessen the financial burden of loan payments, including Income-Driven Repayment plans, and opportunities to pause payments, such as the CARES Act payment freeze, deferment, or forbearance.
-Federal loans also offer paths to forgiveness via President Biden’s Loan Forgiveness Program, Teacher Loan Forgiveness, or Public Service Loan Forgiveness.
+The biggest benefit to federal student loans is the protections offered by the Department of Education.
+These protections include programs to lessen the financial burden of loan payments, including Income-Driven Repayment plans, and opportunities to pause payments, such as deferment or forbearance.
+Federal loans also offer paths to forgiveness via Teacher Loan Forgiveness or Public Service Loan Forgiveness.
 Different repayment options for private loans may be offered at the lender’s discretion but are likely less favorable.

 When borrowing for college, it’s generally a good idea to start with Direct Student Loans due to their lower interest rates and more flexible repayment terms.
 If you do end up going the private route, take the time to compare different lenders and make sure you have a thorough understanding of your loan.